-Electricity and women safety issues were the areas of focus of all the parties during the elections.
+Electricity and women’s safety have been the areas of focus of all the parties during the elections.

 Delhi Assembly Elections 2013

-Results for the 2013 Delhi Assembly polls were announced on Sunday, December 8.
-The Congress which was in power in the capital for the last fifteen years faced a major defeat winning only 8 out of the 70 Assembly constituencies in Delhi.
-BJP won 32 seats, falling short by 3 seats to reach the half-way mark.
-A significant entry into the political game was made by nascent Aam Aadmi Party, which debuted in the Delhi elections winning as many as 28 seats.
+The 2013 Assembly elections saw a historical victory of the newborn Aam Aadmi Party (AAP).
+The Congress which was in power in the capital for the last 15 years faced a major defeat winning only 8 out of the 70 Assembly constituencies in Delhi.
+BJP won 31 seats, falling short by 4 seats to reach the half-way mark.
+The nascent AAP debuted in the Delhi elections winning as many as 28 seats.
 Other political parties bagged 2 seats.
 AAP President Arvind Kejriwal defeated Sheila Dikshit in the New Delhi constituency with a huge margin of over 25,000 votes.
-AAP’s success has taken most political rivals by surprise.
-Harsh Vardhan, BJP’s Chief Ministerial candidate won in the Krishna Nagar constituency.
-Since no single political party managed to gain the magic number of winning 36 constituencies in order to form the Delhi government, it has resulted in a hung assembly.
-According to AAP press statements, it will not provide alliance to the BJP in Delhi, thereby declining possibilities of a coalition government in the capital.
+AAP’s success took most political rivals by surprise, who with support from the Congress, went on to form the government.
+But Arvind Kejriwal's resignation from the Chief Minister’s post led to President's rule in the state.
+The Delhi Assembly has been kept in suspended animation.

 Political Parties of Delhi